St Augustine's College (Kent): Missionary college

 Graduates of the college went to “remote, isolated, dangerous, and impoverished parts” of the British Empire.
 They faced shipwreck, wars, tempests, wild animals and fire.
 Their destinations and distinctions achieved are shown in the following table.

+Global Majority Students

+St Augustine's College admitted men of "any nation and rank in life".
+They included a noticeable number of students from around the world.
+Boggis discusses Erasmus Augustine Kallihirua and Cecil Majaliwa amongst others.
+Other Global Majority students from the early period include Shapurji Edalji.
+Photographic portraits of some of these students (together with photographs of some white students and additional information) have been published on the St Augustine's Foundation website.

 Closure

 On the night of 31 May 1942, a German air-raid so badly damaged the college that it could no longer operate and the few remaining students moved away.
 The air-raid spread shards of glass across the campus.
 Canon W. F. France, the last warden of the Missionary College, spent his days picking up the glass shards.
 France knew that if the shards were ground in, the soil would be forever contaminated by them.

 Fyndon's Great Gate entrance to the college exemplified the devastating damage: it along with buildings inside and outside the college had to be rebuilt.

 One factor in the college’s permanent closure was the extensive and costly repairs that would be required to make the buildings again usable.
 Another factor that led to closing the college as a school for missionaries was that an Archbishops' Commission recommended the closing of separate missionary colleges.
 Thus, St Augustine's College never reopened as a missionary college.
 During its century of operation the college sent around 800 men to many parts of the world.